lazyatom/dotfiles/README.md

 After this, you should be able to run Emacs and see Doom.

+### Font installation

+The Doom modeline needs a font -- install it by running the `all-the-icons-install-font` function.

 ## 1Password

 Run the 1Password app, and log in to the 1Password.com account.